 -c option, followed by the name of the container.

 Finally execute the following command to create a service to expose our nginx Pod externally:

 kubectl expose pod $my_nginx_pod — port 80 — type LoadBalancer

 Go ahead in execute the following command to view details about services in the cluster:

 (OUTPUT SHOULD DISPLAY)

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE kubernetes ClusterIP 10.11.240.1 <none> 443/TCP 1h nginx-1–7…wsc LoadBalancer 10.11.240.87 <pending> 80:31695/TCP 3s

-Kubernetes is largely becoming the new standard for deploying and managing software in the cloud.
-The sheer prowess Kubernetes provides allows for there to be a steep learning curve.
-As a newbie trying to parse,the official documentation can be overwhelming.
-Medium post such as these did help you on your journey.
+As we know it Kubernetes is largely becoming the new standard for deploying and managing software in the cloud.
+The sheer prowess Kubernetes provides a steep learning curve.
+As a newcomer, trying to parse the official documentation can be overwhelming.
+Stay abreast with medium post like this to help you get along on your cause.